Updated on March 27, 2014

-Q) I am going on an unpaid leave of absence.
+Q) I am a state employee going on an unpaid leave of absence.
 How does this affect my Flexible Spending Account benefits?

 A) When you go on an unpaid leave of absence, you have three options for your Health Care Spending Account (HCSA) benefits: